jordwalke/flex/README.md

 Still, regardless of what we do to improve the JS output, it's likely not going to recover the order(s) of magnitude.

+One interesting fact is that `ReLayout` is compiles the `byte` version using `ocamlc`, which produces a Virtual Machine byte code, but this VM is interesting in that it does not use any runtime JIT to achieve decent performance.
+If a JIT is out of the question for you (or you just don't want to wait for JIT warmup at startup time), then `byte` is a good option for you.
+If raw performance and startup time are important to you, then compiling to native is the best option.

+All of the JS benchmarks are compiled with `js_of_ocaml`, and `--opt 3`.
+You can adjust the `jsoo` flags in `package.json`. `v8`'s performance is especially impacted by `--opt 3` vs. `--opt 1`.
+Note that `v8` *only* has the option to enable the JIT (for now).

 ## Theories